olimorris/hledger-forecast/README.md

 The command will generate a forecast up to the end of Feb 2024, showing the balance for any asset accounts, referencing the transactions and forecast journal files.
 Of course, refer to the [hledger](https://hledger.org/dev/hledger.html) documentation for more information on how to query your finances.

-To apply any modifiers, use the `--auto` flag as well.
+To apply any modifiers, use the `--auto` flag at the end of your command.

 ### Summarize command